Ttokkime/Projects/README.md

 # Projects
-This repository provides an overview of the projects I have done and links for each one.
+This repository provides an overview of the projects I have done:

 ### 1. Cybersecurity Research Lab
 ##### Under the guidance of Professor Songjin Hong, I was able to complete various labs on advanced topics in cybersecurity.